Specro/nullicons/README.md

 # Nullicons - v1.0.0

 Nullicons is an icon set based on programming languages, web and software development in general.
 There are 111 icons as of now.
+You can view all the icons [here](https://specro.github.io/nullicons/).

 ## Usage